 Winter blues

 Sweden is dark and cold during autumn and winter.
 Some of us are affected by the darkness outside and the limited amount of daylight.
 We can feel depressed, have a lack of energy, trouble sleeping or experience other symptoms.
-If you come from a country with more daylight, the change can be very noticeable.
+These changes can be particularly challenging if you are new to Sweden or experiencing winter darkness for the first time.

-Darkness affects our biological rhythm, our internal body clock.
-It helps us sleep, be awake, and regulate many processes in our body, such as mood, appetite, and mental well-being.
+Darkness affects our biological rhythm (our internal body clock), which helps regulate sleep, alertness, mood, appetite, and mental well‑being.
 The lack of light signals to the brain that it’s nighttime, and time to fall asleep, even though it’s the middle of the day.

-Feeling low during this period is a normal reaction to the biological process.
+Feeling low during this period can be a normal reaction to biological changes caused by reduced daylight.
 Try to remember that it won’t last forever.
 In just two or three months, things will start to get easier again!

 What can you do yourself?